wa1tnr/uno-r4-basics/test-sketches.d/sketch-cc/doc/findings.md

   1 asb 10 acl cls 1 acl 10 asb cls  \ convenient to do twins in one row

 ```
+*This particular forth-like interpreter punishes any wrong entries,
+and so it is convenient to type 'cls' on the same line, when done
+looking at the lit pixel.
+Do not do so until you want it to go away.*

+*Typing a space at the command line has the exact same effect as
+pressing ENTER does, except there is no newline - you remain on
+the same line you were already typing on.*

+*All integers are pushed onto the stack, and all forth words are
+executed, as soon as you follow any of them with either the ENTER key
+- or just by pressing the spacebar ;)*

 Sun 16 Jul 19:17:11 UTC 2023